Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Final Project/Meeting with Dan Milroy (edited).md

 Fluxion, while effective for many workloads, has inherent scalability limitations due to its reliance on depth-first search (DFS) during resource traversal and matching.
 As we approach the later stages of the Fractale project—especially with its multi-cluster scheduling needs—these limitations are expected to hinder throughput and efficiency.

-Moreover, Fluxion’s current constraint satisfaction mechanism is not well-suited for mixed-integer linear programming (MILP)-style problems, limiting its adaptability in complex scheduling scenarios.

 ---

 ### Proposal